walero-moon/Worldtimepy/README.md

 ##### _**`.search(name: str) -> str`**_

 > Takes a country name or a city name and tries to find it in the database.
 It returns a string that can be used by `get_location()`.

+Warning: This function iterates through different databases to try and locate the query.
+It may be slow.

 *return* **string**
 <br>